-In everyday usage, “maintained status” and “implied status” are often used interchangeably to describe the same protective concept: the legal protection that allows you to remain in Canada and continue your authorized activities while IRCC processes your extension application.
-Both terms describe the same legal reality.
+In everyday usage, "maintained status" and "implied status" are used interchangeably to describe the same protective concept: the legal protection that allows you to remain in Canada and continue your authorized activities while IRCC processes your extension or change application.
+"Implied status" is the older, informal term.
+"Maintained status" is the term IRCC now uses on canada.ca.
+IRCC generally treats them as referring to the same protection, so seeing either phrase should not worry you.
+What this means for you: nothing changes about your rights because of the label; what matters is whether you applied in time and what your original permit allowed.

 Simple version: Apply before your permit expires → you remain legal in Canada and can continue working/studying under the same conditions as your expired permit, until IRCC makes a decision on your extension application.